Bubble wrap

-Bubble wrap is a pliable transparent plastic material used for packing fragile items.
+Bubble wrap is a pliable transparent plastic material commonly used for protecting fragile items during shipping.
+Known for its cushioning air-filled bubbles, it has also become a cultural icon, celebrated for its satisfying popping sound and alternative uses as a stress-relief tool.
 Regularly spaced, protruding air-filled hemispheres (bubbles) provide cushioning for fragile items.

 In 1957, two inventors named Alfred Fielding and Marc Chavannes were attempting to create a three-dimensional plastic wallpaper.
 Although the idea was a failure, they found that what they made could be used as packing material.
 Sealed Air was co-founded by Fielding in 1960.